 - Stick with small cheese pieces to cook.
 A 2"x 2" (5 cm x 5 cm) cracker size is preferable.
 The softer cheeses will expand more when cooked than hard cheese.

-- Be aware that pre-bagged, shredded cheese may contain an anti-coagulant that could raise blood glucose more than block cheese.
+- Be aware that pre-bagged, shredded cheese may contain an anti-caking agent that could raise blood sugar levels more than block cheese.
 Please read all labels.

 Have fun cooking!